Bacon Burnt Ends are tender morsels of smoky deliciousness. This fantastic recipe is perfect for Bacon Lovers everywhere!

 You simply fill the basket with lump charcoal and some wood chips on one side of the grill then place your meat opposite the coals.

 This method works great for everything from Ribs to brisket or today Bacon Burnt Ends.
 For more information on turning your Weber kettle into a smoker Click Here.

 If you would like to get my secrets on the best way to clean your Weber Performer Click Here.

 How do you tell when the Bacon Burnt Ends are done?

 Some people like to add beer or butter or some kind of mop sauce.
 Because the bacon has already been cured and smoked I think that adding anything else is unnecessary.

 How do you tell when the Bacon Burnt Ends are done?
-My favorite tried and true method is to poke with a toothpick or probe thermometer.
+My favorite tried and true method is to poke them with a toothpick or probe thermometer.

-To Sauce or not to Sauce.
+To sauce or not to sauce; that is the question

-I’m sure if we took a pole it would be a split decision on whether to sauce or leave them dry.
-This particular time I left them dry but I did dip them in some bbq sauce that I served on the side.
-If you choose to sauce do it at the very last minute and leave the Bacon Burnt Ends in the pan uncovered for just a minute.
-Once the sauce has set up its time to eat!!
+If you choose to sauce them, do it at the very last minute and leave the Bacon Burnt Ends in the pan uncovered for just a minute.
+Once the sauce has set up it’s time to eat!!

-Whats Rub got to do with it!
+Whats rub got to do with it?